jmgitcloudua/ep_labwork1/README.md

 ```

 ### Unit test
-You can a unit test simply as follow
+You can test it simply as follow
 ```
  ./unit_tests
 ```